-The program is unique in that it is based on no particular national education system, but is a deliberate balance between breadth and the specialization which is required by many Universities.
+The IB Diploma Program is widely recognised by the world’s leading universities.
+The program is unique in that it is based on no particular national education system, but is a deliberate balance between breadth and the specialisation which is required by many universities.

 Students learn more than a collection of facts.